Did you know?

 There are more than 1 000 formal craft retail outlets in South Africa.

-South Africa abounds with creative talent, reflected in the output of artists and craftsmen and women from around the country.
+South Africa has no shortage of creative talent, reflected in the output of artists and craftsmen and women from around the country.

 South African arts and crafts are made from every possible medium.
 Traditional materials like beads, grass, leather, wood and clay are worked using traditional skills, while materials such as telephone wire, plastic bags, glass and bottle tops are used to create vibrant, contemporary craft items that reflect our cultural diversity.